-The City of Kimberley is undertaking a housing focused review and update of it’s Official Community Plan (OCP) and two Zoning Bylaws.
+The City of Kimberley is undertaking a housing-focused review and update of its Official Community Plan (OCP) and two Zoning Bylaws.
 As these plans provide important direction on the future of our community, we need your input to help shape Kimberley's future.
+This webpage will serve as a central part of community engagement during the OCP review process.

 An OCP is a comprehensive plan that details the overall values of a community by creating a long-term vision of growth and development.
 OCPs provide policy direction for the community and assist elected officials (City Council) during decision making processes.
 The City of Kimberley's OCP was adopted in 2018.